tonidumitriu/tonidumitriu.github.io/index.md

 I'm a student at the University of Pittsburgh with a burgeoning passion in programming and web/app design.
-I am also a competitive rower
+I am also a competitive rower for the University.
+Any donations to the team would be very appreciated.
+[Donate](http://www.pitt.edu/~crew/donation.html)

 ### Projects